After the Detective Work: Charting the Future of AI Education

 Children are natural cultural anthropologists.
 They don't just accept that people think differently—they're genuinely curious about why.
 When my 13-year-old discovers their "Cultural Twin" is a country they've never heard of, they don't dismiss it.
 They investigate.

-This curiosity is our superpower, and we're wasting it.
+This curiosity is a superpower, and we're wasting it.

 Right now, AI education focuses on the technical: neural networks, machine learning algorithms, coding frameworks.
 These are important, but they're just tools.
 We're teaching kids to build hammers without helping them understand what deserves to be built, torn down, or left alone entirely.